yesnik/linux-guides/kibana.md

 # Kibana

+**Kibana** is a source-available data visualization dashboard software for Elasticsearch.

-Kibana is written on Node.js, while Elasticsearch uses Java.
+Kibana is written in Node.js, while Elasticsearch uses Java.

 ## Installation